 Frequently Asked Questions: Challah for Hunger Transition to MAZON

 MAZON is excited and honored to be the new home of Challah for Hunger.
 Here are answers to some frequently asked questions.
-Please contact Paul Sherman at email@example.com with any further questions.
+Please contact please contact our team at email@example.com with any further questions.

 Who/What is MAZON?